yitalu/stan_for_bayesian_meta_analysis/README.md

-# Stan and R Code for Bayesian Meta-Analysis
+# Stan for Bayesian Meta-Analysis

 **[LAST UPDATED: 08.12.2025; TO BE EDITED]**